 DUI blood tests are generally thought to be reliable since the evidence (i.e. blood sample) can be re-analyzed at a later date.
 However, a problem with the reliability of DUI blood tests is that lab testing errors may throw off the results of the tests in some cases.
 Some lab testing errors can throw off final blood-alcohol readings by .001 percentage points and this can cause people to be wrongly identified as having an excessively high BAC when their blood-alcohol level really wasn’t that high.

 5. Do Most People Refuse To Take DUI Blood Tests?

 No. Most people agree to have a DUI blood test because they will face additional penalties under the implied consent law if they refuse to take the test.
 Also, if a person refuses to take a DUI blood test, the prosecutor in the case can try to use their refusal as evidence of their guilt.

 Hiring An Attorney

 At the Aizman Law Firm, a Los Angeles DUI attorney can help you with questions you might have about whether the results of your DUI blood test were reliable.
-If you need to speak to a DUI attorney about your DUI case or about a DUI blood test, please call our office at: (818) 351-9555.
+If you need to speak to an attorney about your case please call our office at: (818) 351-9555.